 The Intelligent Design Theory says that intelligent causes are necessary to explain the complex, information-rich structures of biology and that these causes are empirically detectable.
 Certain biological features defy the standard Darwinian random-chance explanation, because they appear to have been designed.
 Since design logically necessitates an intelligent designer, the appearance of design is cited as evidence for a designer.
 There are three primary arguments in the Intelligent Design Theory: 1) irreducible complexity, 2) specified complexity, and 3) the anthropic principle.

-Specified complexity is the concept that, since specified complex patterns can be found in organisms, some form of guidance must have accounted for their origin.
+Another argument for Intelligent Design, specified complexity, is the concept that, since specified complex patterns can be found in organisms, some form of guidance must have accounted for their origin.
 The specified complexity argument states that it is impossible for complex patterns to be developed through random processes.
 For example, a room filled with 100 monkeys and 100 computers may eventually produce a few words, or maybe even a sentence, but it would never produce a Shakespearean play.
 And how much more complex is biological life than a Shakespearean play?

-The Intelligent Design Theory is not biblical creationism.
-There is an important distinction between the two positions.
-Biblical creationists begin with a conclusion that the biblical account of creation is reliable and correct, that life on Earth was designed by an intelligent agentGod.
-They then look for evidence from the natural realm to support this conclusion.
-Intelligent Design theorists begin with the natural realm and reach the conclusion that life on Earth was designed by an intelligent agent (whoever that might be).
+Intelligent Design Theory is not always exactly the same as biblical creationism.
+There are various interpretations of what Intelligent Design refers to.
+Biblical creationists conclude that the Genesis account of creation is reliable and correct, and so life on Earth was designed by an intelligent agent: God.
+They see the facets of Intelligent Design as evidence from the natural realm that supports this conclusion.
+Other Intelligent Design theorists begin with the natural realm and reach the conclusion that life on Earth was designed by an intelligent agent, without specifying who that agent might be.